Yenwood/luna-featured/README.md

 # luna-featured
 Featured threads addon for Luna.
+This theme extends Fifteen.

 To install: